Dark Descend

 "You ran."

-Biban's hand froze in mid-circle.
-The word scraped against his chest, making it hard to breathe.
+Biban's hand froze in mid-circle, the words making him tremble and hard to breathe.

 "We needed you and you ran."